cometbft/cometbft/docs/architecture/adr-084-data-companion-pull-api.md

 # is password-protected by default.
 [data_companion]

-# Is the data companion API enabled at all?
+# Is the data companion gRPC API enabled at all?
 Default: false
 enabled = false

+# The maximum number of blocks to allow the data companion's retain height to
+# lag behind the current height.
+The node will block all other operations until
+# the companion's retain height is less than `max_retain_lag` blocks behind the
+# current height.
+Default: 100
+max_retain_lag = 100

 # Authentication configuration for the data companion.
 [data_companion.authentication]